dperezjv/Getting-Cleaning_Data_Course_Project/README.md

 This repository contains:

     1. A R script called run_analisys.R
-    2. A UCI HAR Dataset folder that contains the raw data.
-    3. The final tidy Data on tidyData.txt
+    2. The final tidy Data on tidyData.txt
+    3. CodeBook
+    4. README

 ###How to work: